baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 **[Day 04: Develop a Virtual Network Hub for Private AKS on Azure](/posts/az-04-pulumi-private-aks-hub-vnet-development)**

-In this post, We're going to dive into hands-on coding for the first Hub VNet (VNet) for our private AKS environment.
+Now that we've established secure credential management and centralized logging, the next step is to build out the virtual network hub for a private AKS environment.
+In the next post, we'll dive into hands-on coding for developing the Hub VNet, which is essential for scaling our AKS infrastructure.
-We'll walk through each step together, so even if you're new to this, you'll be able to follow along and get your environment up and running on Azure.

 ---